 - Law and Science in Criminal Justice

-- Students who have not had an undergraduate course in Statistics, Genetics, Molecular Biology, Biochemistry and Immunology will be required to take the appropriate undergraduate or graduate courses
+- Students who have not had an undergraduate course in Statistics, Genetics, Molecular Biology and Biochemistry will be required to take the appropriate undergraduate or graduate courses

 Internship (6 credits)